 Identifiers when the mother is the single parent by choice: The mother's Hebrew name becomes the child's matronymic.
-Where the biological father (e.g. the sperm donor) is known to be Jewish and that man's Hebrew name and tribal identity is known, these can be used for the child's patronymic.
-Hebrew name of the Jewish biological father is assumed or known to be not Jewish and/or the Hebrew name of the Jewish biological father is unknown, the child generally carries only the matronymic.
+Where the biological father (e.g. the sperm donor) is known to be Jewish and that man's Hebrew name and tribal identity is known, these can be used for the child's patronymic.111 Where the biological father is assumed or known to be not Jewish and/or the Hebrew name of the Jewish biological father is unknown, the child generally carries only the matronymic.
 Rabbis are encouraged to brief their staff and gabbaim so that individuals, particularly students, who only offer a matronymic are not asked for their father's name on being called to the Torah.
 Where individuals are distressed by their lack of a patronymic, and/or to protect against embarrassment in public, they can be given or take on the patronymic Avraham since all Jews are the children of Abraham and Sarah.
-Although this is the reasoning for granting converts the names ben/bat Avraham Avinu v Sarah Imeinu, Avinu and Imeinu should never be added to the matryonic or patryonic of a child born of a Jewish mother so as to avoid mistaking a child born of a Jewish single mother as a convert.
+Although this is the reasoning for granting converts the names ben/bat Avraham Avinu v Sarah Imeinu, Avinu and Imeinu should never be added to the matryonic or patryonic of a child born of a Jewish single mother as a convert.
 Avraham Avinu should be added if the child was born of a non-Jewish mother, e.g., a surrogate, and thus conversion is required.
 In the event of an adoption, the matronymic can be the Jewish name of the adopting mother.

 Matters are somewhat more complicated when the tribe of the biological father is known but his name is unknown.
 In such a situation, the parent can decide to allow the tribe of the child to default to Israelite.
-Although today in the Conservative Movement we do not require a cohen to renounce his tribal identity upon marrying a divorcee or convert, 112 in the past such a cohen would functionally renounce his tribal status upon such a marriage.
+Although today in the Conservative Movement we do not require a cohen to renounce his tribal identity upon marrying a divorcee or convert,112 in the past such a cohen would functionally renounce his tribal status upon such a marriage.
 This renunciation serves as a precedent for the ability of an individual, or those acting on his or her behalf, to renounce one's tribal identity.
 Alternatively, if there is a desire to retain the tribal identity where known, even if the father's name is unknown, and/or if the mother and/or child are distressed with the lack of a patronymic, the child can be called by the patronymic Avraham hacohen/halevi, which is preferable to the more Talmudic generic of Ploni hacohen/levi, in order to protect the individual from embarrassment.

-The addition of the generic patronymic Avraham or matronymic Sarah need not raise questions as to the status of a child as Jewish from birth because the names Avraham and Sarah are common Hebrew names, even today, and especially when Avraham and Sarah do not appear as sequential, as they might in congregations that have adopted the local custom of dropping the appellations Avinu and Imeinu when calling a convert to the Torah.
+The addition of the generic patronymic Avraham or matronymic Sarah need not raise questions as to the status of a child as Jewish from birth because the names Avraham and Sarah are

-Rabbis Moshe Feinstein and Ovadia Yosef consider sperm utilized through donation as fulfilling pru urvu (procreation) for the man, and thus by implication, treat him as the father of the resulting offspring.
+111 Rabbis Moshe Feinstein and Ovadia Yosef consider sperm utilized through donation as fulfilling pru urvu (procreation) for the man, and thus by implication, treat him as the father of the resulting offspring.
 See n.
 30 above.
-Rabbi Arnold Goodman, "Solemnizing a Marriage Between a Kohen and a Divorcee," CJLS EH 6:1:1996 and "Solemnizing a Marriage Between a Kohen and a Convert," CJLS EH 6.8:1996.
+112 Rabbi Arnold Goodman, "Solemnizing a Marriage Between a Kohen and a Divorcee," CJLS EH 6:1:1996 and "Solemnizing a Marriage Between a Kohen and a Convert," CJLS EH 6.8:1996.